 For decades, pharmacists were seen mainly as dispensers and compliance experts.
 Today, their scope is broader.
 They manage medication therapy, counsel patients, and play a hands-on role in reconciliation during care transitions.

 Medication Therapy Management (MTM) has become one of the most visible ways pharmacists demonstrate their value beyond dispensing.
-MTM involves reviewing a patient’s full medication regimen, identifying risks, and ensuring therapies are both safe and effective.
+MTM involves reviewing a patient’s complete medication regimen, identifying risks, and ensuring therapies are both safe and effective.
 In hospital settings, this means pharmacists work closely with physicians and nurses to adjust dosages, streamline prescriptions, and prevent harmful drug interactions.

 Hospital Integration: Pharmacists on the Care Team